sjkchang/CMPE255-EDA-and-ApacheBeam/README.md

 ## ApachBeam - [Colab Notebook](https://github.com/sjkchang/CMPE255-EDA-and-ApacheBeam/blob/master/ApacheBeam/ApacheBeam.ipynb)

 **Description**: Demonstration of apache beam features, including Pipeline IO, Composite Transforms, ParDo, Windowing, and Triggers.

+If you would like to view the inputs and outputs of each operation, the input files can be found [here](https://github.com/sjkchang/CMPE255-EDA-and-ApacheBeam/tree/master/ApacheBeam/inputFiles) and the output files can be found [here](https://github.com/sjkchang/CMPE255-EDA-and-ApacheBeam/tree/master/ApacheBeam/outputFiles)